 Red goes hand-in-hand with green around Christmas.
 Some say it first appeared in relation to Christmas when plays featured red apples tied to evergreens on stage, representing the weakness of Adam.
 Holly berries are said to symbolize the blood of Jesus when he died on the cross.
 Eventually, red became the color of Bishop robes, later reinvented in Saint Nicholas’ wardrobe and eventually Santa’s uniform.
 What can these roots tell designers about red and green?
 Red and green are the most time-honored, established colors for Christmas, meaning they appeal to conventionalists and traditionalists more than perhaps any other color combo.
 Because many people grew up with classic red and green Christmas decorations, this color combo is nostalgic and agreeable to many people.
 For almost universally appealing banners, red and green designs are a natural choice.

 Blue and white is a far less popular color combination for Christmas.
 However, it is growing more and more popular as more Christmas decorations become easily available to buyers.
 Mary is often portrayed in blue robes, to signify importance.
 Blue is also used to represent the skies.
 White represents peace, purity, and winter snows.
 Blue and white and relatively peaceful, calming colors that will appeal to religious and non-religious celebrators of Christmas alike.
 With less boldness than classic red and green, blue and white are a subdued, subtle alternative for banners.
+In comparison, Thanksgiving banners often use colors such as orange, brown and green representing Fall/Autumn.

 Besides for the main Christmas colors that appear on Christmas merchandise and advertisements, fun colors are a gaining traction around the holiday.
 Purple, teal, pink, and orange are a handful of these colors.
 Some of these colors have traditional or religious origins.
 For example, purple and sometimes blue are used to celebrate Advent, particularly in orthodox factions.
 That being said, new color combinations around Christmas appeal to quirky, contemporary, experimental people.
 For Christmas banners looking to appeal to younger audiences or more divergent audiences, try for unique colors.
 They make a statement.